luca-lc/HomeHub/README.md

 ## Introduction

 *HomeHub* provides a containerized system to put some web services online.
 HomeHub is also a simple way to keep the entire system updated, maintained and isolated from underlying machine.
-Using HomeHub is also usefull to keep each contaier isolated for others, in this way if a fault is rised in one of them, the others continue to run.
+Using HomeHub is also usefull to keep each container isolated for others, in this way if a fault is rised in one of them, the others continue to run.
 The system is based on the [Docker-CE*][1] engine.

 ### Description